skx/marionette/README.md

            target => "/tmp/blah" }
 ```

-The alternative would have been to have the directory creation trigger other rules via notification:
+The alternative would have been to have the directory creation trigger the other rule via notification:

 ```
 directory{ name   => "Create /tmp/blah",